|Location:||At Drumheller. From Drumheller, Hwy 10 East.|

 The highlights of the site are the last 8-storey high wooden tipple in Canada and the coal car ride.
 The tipple is visited on a guided tour, which starts every hour, and is included in the entrance fee.
 The coal car ride is called Mantrip Ride, a two ton coal car is pulled by an antique battery powered mine locomotive There is also a 20 minutes introductory video called Thunder in the Valley.

-The history of the mines is really interesting, some stories sound like the plot of a western movie.
+The history of the mines is fascinating, some stories sound like the plot of a western movie.
 The American entrepreneur Colonel Samuel Drumheller came to the area in 1907.
 He knew that a railway would soon be built through the district, so he tried to get rich.
 He bought the ranch owned by Thomas Greentree, which had a seam of coal.
 The coal was obviously needed by the railroad.
-He also set out a townsite on the land in 1910, which was named Drumheller by the Canadian Northern Railway Company in 1911.
+He also set out a town site on the land in 1910, which was named Drumheller by the Canadian Northern Railway Company in 1911.

 In the 1911, the coal mining started at the Newcastle Mine, but subsequently eight other mines opened in the same year.
 Production increased steadily until the Depression of the 1930s.
 In 1921, after only 10 years, there were 27 operating mines.
 The two mines of Midland Coal Company were producing 1.5 million tons of coal annually, employing about 2,000 men.
 No. 2 Mine was the most modern mine of the area.